 How does induction charging work for electric cars?

-In France, the first tests will be carried out in September 2023 near Rouen on a closed track belonging to the Centre d'études et d'expertise sur les risques, la mobilité et l'aménagement (Cerema).
-The project, which will be implemented on the A10 motorway, will be spread over three years, with a budget of 26 million eurosand the support of the France 2030 public plan via the Banque publique d'investissement.
+In France, the first tests will be carried out from September 2023 onwards near Rouen on a closed track run by the Centre d'études et d'expertise sur les risques, la mobilité et l'aménagement (Cerema).
+This project, which will be implemented on the A10 motorway, will be spread over three years, with an allocated budget of €26 millionand support for the France 2030 public plan via the Public Investment Bank.

 What are the advantages of electric roads?